 Working Productively with the Media

-Media visibility helps educate the public about the success of HSU people and programs.
-It expands the university’s name recognition, reinforces student recruitment and retention, boosts fundraising and maintains public awareness of HSU’s many accomplishments.
-Media coverage shows our internal and external stakeholders what our state-supported institution is doing for its students, their families, the Redwood Coast and California as a whole.
+Media visibility helps educate the public about the success of Humboldt State University.
+It expands the university's name recognition, reinforces student recruitment and retention, boosts fundraising and maintains public awareness of HSU's many accomplishments.
+Media coverage shows our internal and external stakeholders what our state-supported institution is doing for its students, their families, the North Coast and California as a whole.

 Timely and open communication is more than an end in itself.
 It is a strategic function, vitally important to HSU's growth and well-being.
 A positive relationship with the media makes is highly valuable.